Online Safety

 Co-create digital house rules

-• Onboarding checklist: When your child starts using a new app, you review privacy settings together and add it to the monitored list if needed.
+• Device usage and parental control settings When your child starts using a new app, you review privacy settings together and add it to the monitored list if needed.

 • Restoration plan: Mistakes happen.
 Note the steps for restoring trust if someone breaks the agreement (e.g., extra check-ins for a fortnight, written apology, or specific coaching).